Deciding On Which City Is Best For You To Live In Canada?

 If you are planning to have a family then whichever city you choose, you will most likely be looking at living in the suburbs (away from downtown) as the houses are usually much more affordable than in the downtown core.

-If you want your kids to be in a bilingual environment then you would need to either be in Ottawa/Gatineau or Montreal.
+If you want your kids to be in a bilingual environment then you would need to either be in Ottawa/Gatineau or Montreal metro.
 There are other cities that you can consider as well, like Winnipeg, Sherbrooke where there is a significant bilingual population.